 Water Use Sector Groundwater Extraction (AF/yr.)
-Method of Measurement Accuracy of Measurement Urban 12,100 MCWRA's Groundwater Reporting Program allows three different reporting methods: water flowmeter, electrical meter, or hour meter.
-For 2019, 82% of extractions were calculated using a flowmeter, 17% electrical meter and 1%-hour meter.
-MCWRA ordinances 3717 and 3718 require annual flowmeter calibration, and that flowmeters be accurate to within +/- 5%.
-The same ordinance requires annual pump efficiency tests.
-SVBGSA assumes an electrical meter accuracy of +/- 5%.
-Rural Domestic Wells 200 Multiply estimated number of domestic users by 0.39 AF/yr.
+Method of Measurement Accuracy of Measurement Rural Domestic Wells 200 Multiply estimated number of domestic users by 0.39 AF/yr.
 Other estimates have ranged as high as 0.75 AF/yr.
-Agricultural 105,100 MCWRA's Groundwater Reporting Program allows three different reporting methods: water flowmeter, electrical meter, or hour meter.
-For 2019, 82% of extractions were calculated using a flowmeter, 17% electrical meter and 1%-hour meter.
-MCWRA ordinances 3717 and 3718 require annual flowmeter calibration, and that flowmeters be accurate to within +/- 5%.
-The same ordinance requires annual pump efficiency tests.
-SVBGSA assumes an electrical meter accuracy of +/- 5%.
-Managed Wetlands 0 N/A N/A Managed Recharge 0 N/A N/A Natural Vegetation 0 De-minimis and not estimated.
-Will be refined when SVIHM becomes available Unknown
+Urban 12,600 MCWRA's Groundwater Reporting Program allows three different reporting methods: water flowmeter, electrical meter, or hour meter.
+For 2020, 83% of MCWRA ordinances 3717 and 3718 require annual flowmeter calibration, and that flowmeters be accurate to within +/- 5%.
+The same ordinance requires Agricultural 106,500 extractions were calculated using a flowmeter, 16% electrical meter and 1% hour meter.
+Hit call of the original of the SVBGSA assumes an meter accuracy of +/- 5 Managed Wetlands 0 N/A N/A Managed Recharge 0 N/A N/A Natural Vegetation 0 De-minimis and not estimated.
+Unknown TOTAL 119,300

-Table 3.
-2019 Groundwater Extraction by Water Use Sector in the 180/400-Foot Aquifer Subbasin
+Table 2.
+2020 Groundwater Extraction by Water Use Sector (AF/yr.)